John S. Dunn, Sr. Presidential Distinguished Chair in Biomedical Engineering, Full Member, Research Institute

-Professor of Systems Medicine and Bioengineering, Institute for Academic Medicine
+Professor of Computer Science and Bioengineering in Oncology, Institute for Academic Medicine

 Weill Cornell Medical College